What is a Facelift?

 Although usually minor and infrequent, complications that can occur following a facelift include hematoma (a collection of blood under the skin that must be removed), temporary or very rarely permanent injury to the nerves that control facial muscles, infection, and negative reactions to the anesthesia.
 Poor skin healing or abnormal scarring is also a potential risk after facelift surgery; it is more likely in smokers compared to non-smokers.

-To learn more about facial rejuvenation surgery and other cosmetic surgery procedures, contact a Mt.
+To learn more about facial rejuvenation surgery and other cosmetic surgery procedures, contact Dr. Hensel, a Mt.
 Pleasant, South Carolina facelift surgeon today.